 9. New Mexico

-The state has adequate health care and a decent number of doctors for the population, but fun and quirky New Mexico can’t seem to strike a balance between cost and quality of housing and lifestyle.
+Sounds great, right?
+But although the state has adequate health care and a decent number of doctors for the population, New Mexico can’t seem to strike a balance between cost and quality of housing and lifestyle.

 8. Rhode Island

 With more than 100 beaches, mouthwatering seafood, odd local delicacies and decent nightlife and shopping in Providence, little Rhodie is its own unique brand of fun.